An Agreement to Pay Alimony May Affect a Future Modification of Alimony in Arizona

 The Court of Appeals concluded its review of Linton by saying: “Thus, Linton is essentially based upon the principle that the court will look with disfavor upon a party who attempts to evade contractually agreed upon spousal maintenance responsibilities by asserting a change of circumstances when the parties originally made their agreement with such changes in mind”.

 The Court noted that decisions relying on Linton all involved support obligations established by agreement of the parties.
 One example is Jorgensen v.
 Jorgensen, 640 P.2d 202 (App.
 1981).
-The Jorgensen court allowed modification because the parties had not, when they signed a separation agreement, contemplated the subsequent changes.
+The Jorgensen court allowed modification because the parties had not when they signed a separation agreement, contemplated the subsequent changes.

-Not Applicable to Court Ordered Support
+Not Applicable to Court-Ordered Support

 The Court of Appeals noted that facts here are in sharp contrast to the facts in Linton.
 Mr. Chaney and Mrs. Chaney did not enter into a property settlement agreement or spousal support agreement.
 The court determined the obligation to pay and the amount of spousal maintenance.
 It made the ruling after a trial on these issues.
 Therefore, the appropriate inquiry in a modification petition is whether the decree precludes the modification.

 The Court reviewed the terms of the decree.
-It found nothing to indicate that the divorce judge intended to preclude modification when husband retired.
+It found nothing to indicate that the divorce judge intended to preclude modification when the husband retired.
 The decree mentioned his retirement only to note that Mrs. Chaney would receive a percentage of it.

 While they knew that Mr. Chaney would retire over the next few years, nobody knew the exact retirement date or the amount of pension he would receive when he retired.
 In fact, the Court ruled, such evidence would have been speculative.
 The trial court could not have considered it when establishing the initial spousal maintenance award.